Nampula Mozambique Travel Guide

 Widely available in local eateries, "barracas" (food stalls), and even some mid-range restaurants across Nampula.

-Chicken infused with a potent mixture of lime juice, garlic, coconut milk, and piri-piri chili, then grilled over charcoal until tender and smoky.
+Chicken marinated in a potent mixture of lime juice, garlic, coconut milk, and piri-piri chili, then grilled over charcoal until tender and smoky.
 This delivers a superb spicy kick.

-Almost every a place to eat and many street food stalls offer this dish.
+Almost every a dining establishment and many street food stalls offer this dish.
 Search for places with open-air grills.

 Reflecting Indian influence, various curries are popular.
-These often feature poultry or fish cooked in a fragrant, spiced coconut milk sauce.
+These often feature poultry or fish prepared in a fragrant, spiced coconut milk sauce.
 The spice levels can vary.

 Available in many local restaurants and some hotel dining rooms.